6 Tips for Better Baseball Photography

 Wherever possible — in big stadium or sandlot seats — try to nearly fill the frame with your subject rather than have him or her show up as a distant speck.

 How close is close enough?
 The closer the better.
-Following our "Inverse Access Law," you know that you probably can get right on the sidelines — or in the first row of seats — at a sandlot, Little League, or high-school game.
+You know that you probably can get right on the sidelines — or in the first row of seats — at a sandlot, Little League, or high-school game.
 For college games, semi-pro, or spring-training Big League games, you can usually get pretty close — especially if you apply some added charm or "weight."
 If you're an NYIP student, your NYIP Press Pass can provide this added "weight."
 With or without the pass, if you have any trouble getting close to the action at these games, we advise that you call ahead for a later game and speak with the press or public relations office.
 Explain that you're a serious photographer (if you have any exotic equipment, here's a good place to name-drop) and you'd like to get access to the press box for the game.
 If this fails, ask for permission to photograph the pregame warm ups.

 What about the regular season Big League game?
 You probably won't get really close to the action.
 (As we said a moment ago, no one does!)
 But this doesn't mean you're out of luck with trying to take great baseball photos.